confluentinc/ksql/docs-md/tutorials/basics-docker.md

 !!! note
-  The join to the `users` table is on the `userid` column, which was identified as an alias for the tables primary key, `ROWKEY`, in the CREATE TABLE statement.
+  The join to the `users` table is on the `userid` column, which was identified as an alias for the table's primary key, `ROWKEY`, in the CREATE TABLE statement.
   `userId` and `ROWKEY` can be used interchangeably as the join criteria for the table.
 However, the data in `userid` on the stream side does not match the stream's key.
 Hence, ksqlDB will first internally repartition the stream